 - Automate billing.
 One of the biggest challenges smaller general contractors and landlords face is falling behind on invoicing.
 It takes a backseat to urgent client and property concerns.
 If you’ve delegated it your receptionist, she’s busy responding to calls and emails.
 Besides getting paid faster and more frequently, automated billing makes it easy to charge interest on late payments by generating monthly statement updates.
 There are a variety of options for this, but QuickBooks is the most popular.

 - Reduce interest costs.
 If you’ve had to take out loans to complete jobs or cover monthly operations in lean times, now’s the time to renegotiate.
-Banks are incredibly competitive with rates right now on both lines of credit and term loans.
+Banks are competitive with rates right now on both lines of credit and term loans, but interest rates are going up.
 Lock in on a fixed rate if an old loan is variable.
 You may need to shop around a bit for the best solution for you.
 Don’t feel you must do your borrowing with the same bank that holds your business checking account.
 Billing on time and requiring a deposit for material costs before you start a job will help you avoid needing a loan.
 This can also help you to pay off borrowed money faster.

 - Consider engaging an energy procurement service.
 Whether you’re managing commercial properties or have a construction business in a large plant, you can save a lot through negotiated pricing.
 The right representative will work hard for you to find big savings.
 Annual contracts are generally the best approach as prices can fluctuate wildly year-to-year, but contracts can be as long as five years.
 There is no additional cost to you.
 Your rep is paid by the energy company you choose as a percentage of the sale.